 Welcome to my PA7LIM website!
 I’m David and I live in Utrecht with my wife and beautiful daughter.

-My occupation is Linux/Network/Cloud consultant at a company in The Netherlands.
-Certified in VCP, CCNP datacenter, CCNP routing/switching, CCDP, LPI II, RHCE (almost RHCA).
+My occupation is Linux/Network/Cloud consultant at a large company in The Netherlands.
+Certified in VCP, Cisco CCIE Enterprise, CCNP datacenter, CCNP Enterprise, CCDP, LPI II, RHCE (almost RHCA).

-In May 2013 I passed my Novice HAM license ( PD7L ) and 4 months later I bought my icom ID-51E and red dongle.
-The combination of HAM radio and programming brought me to the idea to write an android application called ircDDB remote.
+In May 2013 I passed my Novice HAM license ( PD7L ) and 4 months later I bought my ICOM ID-51E and red dongle.
+The combination of my two hobbies HAM radio and programming brought me to the idea to write an android application called ircDDB remote.

 In March 2015 I passed my Full license ( thanks to PA3GER and PA3FMN) .
 My new call is now PA7LIM.

 In the summer of 2015 I started a new project.
-I tried to make a DSTAR hotspot/dongle on an Android phone. ( thanks YouTube how to make an Android app )
+I tried to make a DSTAR hotspot/dongle on an Android phone. ( Learned Android programming via YouTube )

 In Jun 2017 I started coding with the AMBE3000 chip.
 BlueDV Windows supports the AMBE chip now ( ThumbDV and other DV3000 chips ).
 Windows can do now DSTAR and DMR.